stu1992/NameSorter/README.md

 # Alogrithm
 the sorting algorithm iterates through characters in the last names first and if no conclusion is drawn, sorts by the first name and middle name together.
 # project structure
 The project is seperated into the main ConsoleApp2 solution and a TestProject1 solution.
-I'm not inimitably familiar with visual studio but I think it is as easy as opening these solutions seperatly and running.
+To run, build the ConsoleApp2 and then TestProject1 which depends on it.